Work and reversibility in quantum thermodynamics: Proof for thermal operations

 \subsection{Remark: Petz recovery map}

 We remark that $\mathcal{R}$ is actually a special quantum map, called the Petz recovery map~\cite{pet86,pet88,BK02,HJPW04}.
-For a general quantum map $\mathcal{N}$ and a given density operator $\theta$, this recovery map is defined as
+For a general quantum channel $\mathcal{N}$ and a given density operator $\theta$, this recovery map is defined as

 where $\mathcal{N}^\dag$ is the adjoint of the channel $\mathcal{N}$ \cite{Wat11}.
 As a consequence, we can conclude that the main conjecture from \cite{winter-li} holds for the special case of thermal operations.
 We show this in the following lemma.